strimzi/strimzi-kafka-oauth/README.md

 limited set of permissions to a specific client app.
 In the simplest case, the client application can authenticate in its own name using client credentials.
-While the client secret is in this case packaged with application client, the benefit is still that it is not shared with application server (Kafka Broker in our case) - the client first performs authentication against OAuth2 authorization server in exchange for an access token, which it then sends to authorization server instead of its secrets.
+While the client secret is in this case packaged with application client, the benefit is still that it is not shared with application server (Kafka Broker in our case) - the client first performs authentication against OAuth2 authorization server in exchange for an access token, which it then sends to the application server instead of its secrets.
 Access tokens can be independently tracked and revoked at will, and represent a limited access to resources on application server.

 When user authenticates and authorizes application client in exchange for a token, the client application can be packaged with only the access token